Last Updated on 12/09/2024 by Chris Gampat

 The Canon G7x is a really nice camera for the person that just wants to shoot and not worry about any of the exposure settings.
 Indeed, we’d recommend it for many amateurs.
 But for anyone else above that, we think that this camera is lacking a lot of what the G series usually delivers to consumers–and much of it comes in the ergonomic controls.
 Again though, we state this by thinking about the higher end consumer and more experienced photographer.

 We award the Canon G7x three stars out of five.
-B&H Photo lists the camera for $699.99.
+You can find this camera on Amazon.

 Recommended Accessories